-- Remember, milk and all other dairy foods are perishable, so make sure you have made arrangements to ensure the product can be kept cold.
-Milk and milk products are best protected and taste best at temperatures of 32 to 40 degrees.
+Remember, milk and all other dairy foods are perishable, so make sure you have made arrangements to ensure the product can be kept cold.
+Milk tastes best at 35 degrees.
+Other milk products should be kept at 33 – 41 degrees.

-- Single-serve packaging is the ideal and preferred method to sample dairy products at your event.
+Single-serve packaging is the ideal and preferred method to sample dairy foods at your event.
 Sampling product other than single-serve packaging requires extra precaution(s) due to local Health Department guidelines.

-- Single serve milk may be purchased through your local grocer if ordered in advance.
+Single serve milk and large quantities of dairy foods may be purchased through your local grocer if ordered in advance.
 Check with your local grocer, supermarket Store Director or Dairy Manager on product availability.

-Many single-serve dairy products, if pre-ordered, can be purchased at Gordon’s Food Service Marketplace Stores.
+Many single-serve dairy foods, if pre-ordered, can be purchased at Gordon’s Food Service Marketplace Stores.
 Click here for a list of store locations or call 1-800-968-6525 to find a location near you.

 Grant Program Frequently Asked Questions